HaoruXue/offline-trajectory-tools/README.md

 1. Create a new directory as your trajectory workspace.
 2. In a terminal, change to the new directory, and execute `trajectory_init`.
-3. Edit the configuration and regions file as needed.
+3. Edit the configuration and regions files as needed.

 ### Prepare References